-The Port Hope Harbour Area of Concern (AOC) is located adjacent to the mouth of the Ganaraska River on the north shore of Lake Ontario approximately 100 km east of Toronto.
-The AOC includes the harbour area and extends 300 metres from the lower Ganaraska River to the confluence area bounded by breakwalls.
+The Port Hope Harbour Area of Concern is located adjacent to the mouth of the Ganaraska River on the north shore of Lake Ontario approximately 100 km east of Toronto.
+The Area of Concern includes the harbour area and extends 300 metres from the lower Ganaraska River to the confluence area bounded by breakwalls.
 The Town of Port Hope, a community of 15 000 people, is located nearby.

 Why was this area identified?

-Port Hope Harbour was designated as an AOC due to contaminated sediments in the harbour.
-Approximately 90 000 cubic metres of sediments in the turning basin and west slip areas of Port Hope Harbour are contaminated with uranium and thorium series radionuclides, heavy metals, and PCBs.
+Port Hope Harbour was designated as an Area of Concern due to contaminated sediments in the harbour.
+Approximately 90,000 cubic metres of sediments in the turning basin and west slip areas of Port Hope Harbour are contaminated with uranium and thorium series radionuclides, heavy metals, and Polychlorinated Biphenyl (PCB).
 The contamination of the harbour sediments is the result of past waste management practices in the refining and processing of uranium and radium during the 1930s and 1940s.